 So why is this, and what can be done to help?

-While research is ongoing, it is believed that causes may be the impact of UV, trauma, diabetes, other eye problems such as myopia (short sightedness) and vitrectomy surgery.
+While research is ongoing, it is believed that causes for cataracts may be the impact of UV, trauma, diabetes, other eye problems such as myopia (short sightedness) and vitrectomy surgery.

 The good news is that the treatment has become incredibly sophisticated and so you now have options as to how to move forward – standard cataract surgery or advanced cataract surgery.